bradtumy/authorization-service/docs/local-testing.md

 # Local End-to-End Testing

-The following steps walk through a complete flow of running the service, creating users, obtaining tokens, and verifying policy decisions.
+The following steps walk through a complete flow of running the service, creating users, obtaining tokens, verifying policy decisions, and exercising the Verifiable Credential (VC) framework end-to-end.
 The service ships with a default tenant named `default`.
 For local testing we seed it with demo users copied from the `acme` example.

 ## 1. Start the stack